Olliehub/alx_javascript/Cookies_local_storage/README.md

 Access your code with http://localhost:8080/4-index.html Build the Welcome message with Javascript without using HTML Use js-cookie for every cookie manipulation

+Task 5: Local storage
+Let’s build a basic shopping cart in a new file.
+Setup your files with the following:

+Create an array availableItems that will contain all the available items.
+Add the strings Shampoo, Soap, Sponge, and Water in the array
+If Local storage is not enabled on your browser, display an alert that will contain the message Sorry, your browser does not support Web storage.
+Try again with a better one
+If local storage is available it should allow the user to see the application and call the function createStore and displayCart
+Create a function addItemToCart:

+It takes on argument item (string)
+It adds a key to the local storage of the name of the item, and set the value to true Create a function createStore:

+Create a ul and append it to the DOM
+Loop through the array of items, and create a list item to add to the ul The item should display the name of the available product On click the item should call the function addItemToCart Create a function displayCart:

+If the local storage does not contain any item, this function does not do anything If the local storage contains any item, it should display the message You previously had X items in your cart in a p element that you can append to the body
+Tips:

+At this time, you should be able to see the list of available items If you click on two of them and refresh the browser, you should see the message You previously had 2 items in your cart If you open a new tab, you should also see the message You previously had 2 items in your cart
+Requirements:

+Build the DOM using Javascript only
+You must use the local storage of your browser and not a cookie or session storage Access your code with http://localhost:8080/5-index.html Build every feature with vanilla Javascript only